Skip to main content

 Science, technology and organization

-Organizational tools and principles
+Organizational tools

 I study what makes good organization

-I am Professor of Science, Technology, and Organization, with a background in social psychology from the University of Copenhagen and a PhD in organization and management studies from Copenhagen Business School.
+I am Professor of Science, Technology, and Organization, with a background in social psychology from the University of Copenhagen and a PhD in Organization and Management Studies from Copenhagen Business School.

-I have served as a research leader or core member of four externally funded collaborative research projects and have supervised 18 PhD students.
-I have extensive leadership experience, having served seven years as Head of Department and currently serving as Head of Studies for Master Programs in Organization, Strategy, Leadership and People.
-I am also member of the Social Science Research Council under Independent Research Fund Denmark.
+I have served as research leader or core member of four externally funded collaborative research projects and have supervised 18 PhD students.
+I have extensive leadership experience, having served seven years as Head of Department and currently serving as Head of Studies for the master's programmes in Organization, Strategy, Leadership and People.
+I am also a member of the Social Sciences Research Council under Independent Research Fund Denmark.

 Recent research projects